 Strain the pureed tomatoes, onion, and garlic into the noodles.
 Notice the color of the noodles.
 Some of them should be very brown.
 The browned noodles add depth of flavor to the soup.

 Bring the soup to a boil.
 Cover and reduce to low heat.
 Cook for 10 minutes.

 Check the salt and adjust to taste before serving.

 Serve your soup with a couple of lime halves.
 A squirt of lime brings the flavors together.
 A little chopped avocado is a nice touch.

 You can use thin spaghetti, vermicelli noodles, or angel hair pasta broken into 1" pieces if you are unable to find "fideos"

 Substitute canned low-sodium chicken broth if you don't have homemade.

 You can also use vegetable broth if you want a vegetarian / vegan soup.

-You can 2 tablespoons of chopped avocado to each bowl as a nice touch.
+You can 2 tablespoons of chopped avocado and a spoonful of queso fresco to each bowl as a nice garnish.